Nasdanika-Models/architecture/demos/internet-banking-system/internet-banking-system.md

 getDocument().getModelElementByProperty('semantic-id', 'microsoft-exchange')
 ```

-The generation process "carries over" tooltips from the System Context Diagram to this diagram.
+The loading logic "carries over" tooltips from the System Context Diagram to this diagram.

 ### Internet Banking System

-The "Internet Banking System" container maps to the same semantic element as on the System Context Diagram because:
+The "Internet Banking System" container maps to the same semantic element as on the System Context diagram because:

 * The "Internet Banking System" element on the System Context Diagram links to this diagram page.
 * The "Internet Banking System" element on this diagram has ``page-element`` property set to ``true``.